Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 9. If there are no problems found, try another solution from our guide.

 If your Windows 11 microphone is not working, you should use the built-in Troubleshooter to scan your device for any audio issues.
 This is a safe and easy to use tool which can find and solve problems that prevent your microphone from functioning properly.

 - Open the Device Manager.

-- Expand the Audio inputs and outputs section, then right-click on the needed microphone, and choose to Update driver.
+- Expand the Audio inputs and outputs section, right-click on the microphone needed, and choose Update driver.

 - Choose to Search automatically for drivers.

 - Your system will search for updates and apply them as needed.

 If Windows 11 can’t find any driver updates, it’s still likely that an update exists on the manufacturer’s website, or you can use Outbyte Driver Updater that scans your PC for missing or outdated drivers and asks you which ones to update.